 This is the feeding of sugar on a daily basis throughout the year.
 As long as there is sugar in the diet there will be insulin which is the hormone that carries glucose from the gut wall through the body to the cells.
 Insulin also prevents the release of body fat for fuel because if sugar is present, winter is coming.
 This assures a good layer of body fat for winter use.
-In addition, insulin has a friend called insulin growth factor one that is being implied in many human illnesses such as cancer.
+In addition, insulin has a friend called “insulin growth factor one” which is implied in many human illnesses such as cancer.
 In a normal annual life cycle, glucose would be missing during part of the year allowing for insulin and IGF-1 to disappear and body fat to be consumed.
 This improves the health of the horse.
 Contents

 What is intermittent fasting?

 In the annual life cycle, most animals take a break from eating sugar during winter.
 This allows for the cell to destroy all the parts within the cell that are no longer functioning as well as the debris of energy production (free radicals).
-This is called autophagy and apoptosis and is equivalent to spring cleaning of a house.
-Following this is the creation of fresh parts including new mitochondria for more efficient energy production in a pollution free environment.
-Additionally, the stress of not having an abundant source of food causes a stress on the cells called hormesis where the weak cells die and the stronger cells thrive.
+This is called autophagy and apoptosis and is equivalent to the spring cleaning of a house.
+Following this is the creation of fresh parts including new mitochondria for more efficient energy production in a pollution-free environment.
+Additionally, the stress of not having an abundant source of food causes stress on the cells called hormesis where the weak cells die and the stronger cells thrive.
 In the deep, dark recesses of the lining of the gut live an abundant supply of stem cells and special bacteria that during this fast supply a fresh supply of gut cells and copious amounts of protective mucous that lines the entire bowel.
-In humans it has been shown that 16 to 18 hours of not eating in a 24 hour period mimics this seasonal fasting and has abundant benefits.
-In horses we have always believed that food should be available 24/7.
+In humans, it has been shown that 16 to 18 hours of not eating in a 24-hour period mimics this seasonal fasting and has abundant benefits.
+In horses, we have always believed that food should be available 24/7.
 They have no gall bladder for storing bile and their stomach acid is said to be secreted constantly.
 We all seem to live in fear of gastric ulcers caused by acid overfilling the stomach.
 Yet in the wild horses don’t have access to last year’s summer grass (hay) throughout the winter.
 It is my belief that carbohydrate dependency is at the root of many problems in our horses.
 Working horses for years went without food for 8 or more hours as they carried people across the country or plowed the field.
 When they did eat the sugars went to restoring the glycogen used in carrying their loads across the land.
 I believe that intermittent fasting should be researched and implemented in horses with equine metabolic syndrome and insulin resistance rather than starving or muzzling the horse which raises cortisol.
 Contents

 What are mitochondria?